qanastek/DeskMap-V1/README.md

 Desktop version of map browers such as Google Maps

 This software was developped as an assignment during the 2019/20 university year at the CERI, Avignon University (France), by the following students:
-* Author 1
+* Mohamed BEN YAMNA
-* Author 2
+* Quentin Capdepon
-* Author 3
+* Yanis Labrak
-* Author 4
+* Zihao Zheng

-It can be used to browse maps extraxted from OpenStreetMap.
+It can be used to browse maps extracted from OpenStreetMap.

 ## Organization